haberdashPI/german_track/_research/plans.md

 - [X] by condition: near v far, early v late, salience? (high low), maybe have different panels, main results
 - [ ] redo near/far to use *just* the switch before a target !!
-- [ ] check high/low classification for early vs. late, check object condition (run stats or redo analysis with different target windows) !!
+- [ ] check high/low classification for early vs. late, check object condition (run stats or redo analysis with different target windows, or average across all times) !!
 - [ ] stats
 - [ ] get human data
 - [ ] can these been done with the median power?